 As Fun Day is our annual fund-raiser, we charge nominal amounts to enter each event, and each participant must bring a wrapped gift as their entry fee, which are then used as prizes for each competition.
 There is a fee for the luncheon between the AGM and the Fun Day events, and a silent auction further adds to the club coffers.

 This shows our congenial and light side.
 But the DDTCC is also serious and concerned about the present state of the breed.
 Already one of the rarest breeds in North America, fewer puppies are being born each year.
 At the current rate of attrition, it is possible the breed will not survive successfully over the next few decades.
 Consequently, the Dandie Dinmont Terrier Club of Canada has several initiatives, designed to promote, protect and preserve our beloved breed.

-On one hand we are dedicated to promoting the Dandie, which we do at our well known "cuddling parlours" that we hold at several public events annually - such as the Highland Games each July in Uxbridge - which allows the public to hold, cuddle and fall in love with our breed.
-However, we do not seek to make the breed "popular", as this would be as disastrous as it has been for other breeds.
+On one hand we are dedicated to promoting the Dandie, which we do at our well known “cuddling parlours” that we hold at several public events annually – such as the former Uxbridge Scottish Festival in Uxbridge, Ontario – which allowed the public to hold, cuddle and fall in love with our breed.
+However, we do not seek to make the breed “popular”, as this would be as disastrous for Dandies as it has been for other breeds.

 The club holds regular grooming clinics, to teach our owners how to care for their dogs’ coats themselves, and we have various get-togethers throughout the year.
 Our members will go to any length to help the club, to help preserve the Dandie Dinmont, and, in addition, to preserve the original standard.